 Prerequisites and entrance requirements for each program are laid out in the San Juan College Course Catalogue, distributed each semester.
 Please note that the catalogue in effect, at the time of your admission, or readmission, to the EMS or Paramedic Program applies to your degree requirements.
 It is recommended that you be advised by an EMS faculty member prior to application.
-It is an important part of your application, if you wish to apply for advanced standing admission or readmission.
+It is an important part of your application and admission, or readmission, process.
 It is also important that you read the instructions on the application form, and follow the steps under class requirements provided with this application, including the submission of two personal recommendation letters.

 Admission/readmission to the program is based on decisions by a Paramedic Program Admission Committee.
-Advanced standing applicants will have transcript evaluations by the Registrar in coordination with the Program Director.